Arequipa – “The White City”

-With roughly 700,000 inhabitants, Arequipa is the second largest city of Peru.
-Its main square, the “Plaza de Armas,” headed by the magnificent cathedral, is considered the most spectacular in the entire country. – There are two theories about the origin of the name “Arequipa.”
+With roughly one million inhabitants, Arequipa is the second largest city of Peru.
+Its main square, the “Plaza de Armas,” headed by the magnificent cathedral, is considered the most spectacular in the entire country. – There are two legends about the origin of the name “Arequipa.”

 1. Long ago the Aymara Indians settled here.
 In their language (Aymara) “ARI” stands for “summit” and “QUIPA” for “laying behind.”
 Indeed, seen from the Lake Titicaca region and the “Altiplano,” Arequipa is located behind the majestic volcano Misti.

 2. The second theory suggests that the name comes from the language of the Incas (Quechua).
 The legend tells a story about the Inca Mayta Capac, the fourth Inca, travelling from the highlands, the Altiplano, heading southwest and crossing the pass between the Misti and the Chachani.
 A column of militaries, sacred virgins and nobles escorted him, and when Mayta Capac saw the settlement that had never before been visited by any emperor, he was amazed by the beauty of this place and the strategic importance it held as a connection between the ocean and Cusco.
 He said: “Ari, quipay!” translated as “Yes, stay!”